 The EPA is currently studying the question of appropriate indicators.
-The results of their inquiry, due in October of 2012, should be incorporated into future revisions of the I-Plan.
-Additional consideration of the best indicator(s) for our area could help supplement their findings by providing a more specific understanding of local correlations between indicators and pathogens.
-Stakeholders are encouraged to participate in EPA's discussion of indicators and to encourage EPA to consider environments similar to those in the Houston region.
+The results of their inquiry, due in October of 2012, should be incorporated into future revisions of this I-Plan.
+Additional consideration of the best indicator(s) for the area could help supplement their findings by providing a more specific understanding of local correlations between indicators and pathogens.
+Stakeholders are encouraged to participate in EPA's discussion of indicators and to encourage the EPA to consider environments similar to those in the Houston region.

-Additional Research Topics
+Research Priority 10.4: Additional Research Topics